iPherian/manual-connections/README.md

 Firewall Related:

-( all of these rules are required for a vpn-only system )
+( all of these vars are required for a vpn-only system )

 | ENV Var | Function |
 |-------|------|